Luke Lindoe

 In his later years at Plainsman Clays some porcelains were developed, ones having very similar formulations to the ones that had been used at National Porcelain and Independent Porcelain (to make insulators).
 While Luke did use these he was not in favor of the growth of this type of product, he firmly believed in the value and potential of the clays that could be mined in this area.

 A company like Plainsman Clays would have been impossible without the vision and experience of this type of man.
-We are catalogued his research work under our lab code number L4597.
+We are cataloging his research work under our lab code number L4597.

 Luke Lindoe signature